achingachris/articles/clahvw9w1000m08mk6t07e6y8.md

-# How to configure Bootstrap SC and JS into a NextJS Project
+# How to configure Bootstrap SCSS and JS into a NextJS Project

 Bootstrap is one of the simplest and most used CSS libraries.
 This article will guide you on configuring a NextJs project with Bootstrap SCSS and JS files.